smahmo707/cloud-challenge/README.md

 # Cloud Engineer Intern Coding Challenge

-## Overview
-This project is a small containerized web service built with Flask and Nginx.

-The Flask app serves a simple page that returns:

-Hello from my project!

-Nginx is used as a reverse proxy in front of the Flask app, and HTTPS is enabled using a self-signed certificate generated locally for demo purposes.

 ## Instructions to run locally
 1. Make sure Docker Desktop is installed and running.
 2. Open a terminal in the project folder.